- Associate Professor, Criminal Justice

 B.A., Psychology, John Jay College, City University of New York (CUNY)

 The focus of my research has been in the areas of the addictions and deviance, and possible mechanisms that could impact reduction of these types of behavior (in particular as it relates to Hispanics and other minority groups).
-While at Mercy College I have been fortunate to be able to continue publishing and presenting in my areas.
-Since arriving at Mercy College, I have expanded my research interests to include sources of police officer deviance, and possible mechanisms that can impact LGBTQ population issues.
+While at Mercy University I have been fortunate to be able to continue publishing and presenting in my areas.
+Since arriving at Mercy University, I have expanded my research interests to include sources of police officer deviance, and possible mechanisms that can impact LGBTQ population issues.

 The focus of my teaching revolves around courses that provide students with theoretical understanding about crime and the criminal justice system, as well as teaching about the social science methods employed in the field.
 Students can expect ample opportunities for discussion and writing in all of my courses.
 My most often taught courses are: